 $125 + GST (Including industry standard screen)

 $140 + GST (Including industry standard screen)

-Please note that if you are supplying us with a used screen, strip it of all it’s tape and do your best to clean any ink/s so that we can speed up the process.
+Please note that if you are supplying us with a used screen, strip it of all it’s tape and do your best to clean any ink so that we can speed up the process.
 If your screen is really old and in a bad way it may take us longer and end up costing you more.
 We don’t reclaim or expose screens if we don’t know the base metal as it can cause problems for our screen cleaning solution.

 Things to consider when buying a screen.
 Screens come in varying Mesh sizes to allow for different kind of artworks.
 If you aren’t sure about what mesh you need for your job shoot us an email.

 If you don’t have a screen of your own we can supply one for you.
 These are industry standard screens so you will get the best results.